Dignity Health Sports Park: History and facilities

 Originally opened as Home Depot Center in 2003, it was renamed StubHub Center on June 1, 2013.
-It was renamed Dignity Health Sports Park on January 1, 2019, after Dignity Health signed a new naming rights agreement.
+It became Dignity Health Sports Park on January 1, 2019, after California-based Dignity Health signed a new naming rights agreement.

 The 27,000-seat main stadium was the second American sports arena designed specifically for soccer in the MLS era.
 When the venue opened in June 2003 as the new home of LA Galaxy, a number of special events took place in celebration.
 Pelé was in attendance at the opening match along with many dignitaries from the soccer world and other celebrities.

 In addition to the soccer stadium, Dignity Health Sports Park features the 2,450-seat VELO Sports Center (velodrome), an 8,000-seat tennis stadium, and an outdoor track and field facility that has 2,000 permanent seats and is expandable to 20,000.

 Soccer stadium building costs within the $150 million complex were around $87 million.

 2017 renovations

-In 2017, to accommodate the Chargers' use of the stadium, upgrades were made at cost to the Chargers including bleachers in the second deck on the east side of the stadium being replaced by tip-up seats and moved to the berm on the north side, adding 1,000 seats.
-A new section of upper-level bleachers, which seat 330, were erected in the southeast corner of the stadium.
-Also, the luxury suites were renovated with new seats, furniture, community tables, and engineered hardwood floors and the press box underwent an upgrade with a third row added to the main box, boosting capacity from about 35 to 53.
-Floors were constructed on the roof of the luxury suites so an auxiliary press box could be built on both sides of the main box.
+The Los Angeles Chargers funded a $10 million renovation to the stadium in 2017 to prepare for their temporary tenancy.
+The capacity was increased by 1,000 seats by adding bleachers to the northern grass berm and in two corner sections.
+A concession area with food trucks and portable restrooms was added to the north side, while stands in the adjacent tennis stadium were opened for use.
+The luxury suites and press box were also renovated to add capacity.

 Two new radio booths were built outside the south side of the press box, and a large new booth on the north side to serve as a security command post for police and NFL officials was constructed.
 Two booths were added on each side of the press box for the NFL-mandated 20-yard-line television cameras, and a stairway allowing access to the roof of the main box was built to accommodate the 50-yard-line camera.
 To accommodate 53-man NFL rosters, four small locker rooms were converted to two larger ones with 60 cubicles in each.
 Also added were small postgame news conference rooms for each team and rooms for game officials and the chain gang.
 After the Chargers left for Inglewood, the football facilities were taken over by the Wildcats when the XFL team began operations in 2020.